survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 Execute `npm start` now.
 Browse to **localhost:8080** if you are using the default port and open up *main.css* and change the background color to something like `lime` (`background: lime`).
 Develop styles as needed to make it look a little nicer.
 Note that it does **not** perform a hard refresh on the browser since we have HMR setup in place.

 We'll continue from here in the next chapter.
-Before that, though, I will discuss several styling related techniques you may find useful.
+Before that, though, I will discuss several styling-related techniques you may find useful.
 If you want, integrate some of them to your project.

 ![Hello cornsilk world](images/hello_02.png)

-T> An alternative way to load CSS would be to define a separate entry and point to the CSS there.
+T> An alternate way to load CSS would be to define a separate entry and point to the CSS there.
 Coupling styling to application code can be a nice way to handle it, though, as then you can see which styling is related to what file.
 This also enables the usage of CSS Modules with a bit of extra effort.

 ## Understanding CSS Scoping and CSS Modules

 Perhaps the biggest challenge of CSS is that all rules exist within **global scope**.
-This has lead to specific conventions that work around this feature.
+This has led to specific conventions that work around this feature.
 A specification known as [CSS Modules](https://github.com/css-modules/css-modules) solves the problem by introducing **local scope** per `import`.
 As it happens, this makes CSS more bearable to use as you don't have to worry about namespace collisions anymore.

 Enabling CSS Modules in webpack is simple as *css-loader* supports the feature.
 You can enable it through `css-loader?modules` or set `modules` field `true` through the loader `options`.

-After this change your class definitions will remain local to the files.
+After this change, your class definitions will remain local to the files.
 In case you want global class definitions, you'll need to wrap them within `:global(.redButton) { ... }` kind of declarations.

-In this case the `import` statement will give you the local classes you can then bind to elements.
+In this case, the `import` statement will give you the local classes you can then bind to elements.
 Assuming we had styling like this:

 **app/main.css**